sreehari32/MNIST_classification/README.md

           ```

-       A function called as 'run' with two parameters, 'fold' and 'model' is defined
+       A function called as 'run' with two parameters, 'fold' and 'model' is defined.

+       In this function we will load the dataframe to the df

+       After that which ever rows are having value 'fold' in the kfold column will be extracted to form the
+       cross validation dataset and rest as the training dataframe.

+       Then the X_train and y_train is extracted out of the training dataframe.
+       Similarly X_cv and y_cv from the cross validation dataframe

+       Parameter model mentions the algorithm to be used and is extracted from the model dictionary of model_dispatcher.py file

+       Training set is fitted with the algorithm and evaluated using Accuracy metrics

        ```
        def run(fold, model):